lyn0224/web_app_for_property_sale_rental/Journal/Bo_An_Journal.md

         -Test the website(because there are some UI issue and bugs that may cause website crash) What tasks are blocked waiting on another team member?
         -Basically, finish all requirements of the project

+    XP Core Values: : During this stage, because of communication issue, there are some members have differnt oppions on same function.
+And because the project is almost done, So I decide to implement the function by myself, this is the simpliest and fatest way to solve this issue, and maybe solve the issue between them after finish the project.